edave64/polcaPHP/README.md

-# Leagacy project - polca!
+# Legacy project - polca!
 This is a reconstruction of the polca! project from edave and sofias.

 It is not supposed to be used for anything, it is mostly here for nostalgic reasons.